dahlb/ha_kia_hyundai/README.md

 - Expects your HA metric setting to match region defaults.
 AKA in the USA not metric, in Canada is metric
 - It will allow selection during setup of which vehicle to fetch values for.
-- To setup two vehicles add the integration through HA UI twice.
+- To set up two vehicles add the integration through HA UI twice.
 - refresh - It will fetch the cached information every 30 minutes from Kia/Hyundai Servers. **Now Configurable**
 - request sync - It will ask your car for the latest data every 4 hours. **Now Configurable**
 - It will not force update between 6PM to 6AM. **Now Configurable**